Raspberry Sorbet in a Food Processor

 - 2 1/2 cups frozen raspberries (one 12-ounce bag)

-- 2 pasteurized egg whites such as Safest Choice (or 1/4 cup pasteurized egg whites from a carton)
+- 2 egg whites (I use either Safest Choice pasteurized egg whites or 6 tbsp egg whites from a carton)

 Put the water and sugar in a small saucepan over medium-high heat and cook until the sugar completely dissolves and the liquid is clear, making a simple syrup.
-Pour into a glass pitcher or bowl to cool.
-You can expedite the cooling process by setting the simple syrup in a bowl of ice water.
+Pour into a glass pitcher or bowl to cool to room temperature.
+You can expedite the cooling process by putting in the fridge.

-Once the simple syrup has cooled to room temperature, pour it into the bowl of a food processor fitted with a metal blade.
+Once the simple syrup has cooled, pour it into the bowl of a food processor fitted with a metal blade.
 Add the frozen raspberries (straight from the freezer) and run the processor for 1 minute, scraping down the sides as needed).
-Add the egg whites and let it run another 1 to 2 minutes until the mixture turns light in color with a luscious texture, scraping the sides and bottoms as needed.
+Add the egg whites and let it run another 1 to 2 minutes until the mixture turns a pale pink color with a luscious texture, scraping the sides and bottoms as needed.

-Serve immediately (it will be very soft) or spoon it into a freezer-friendly container, cover, and freeze until firm, at least 3 hours.
+Serve immediately (it will be very soft and quite delicious) or spoon it into a freezer-friendly container (I use a loaf pan), cover with plastic wrap, and freeze until firm, at least 3 hours.

 This simple raspberry sorbet is adapted from a recipe for Pineapple Blizzard by Abby Mandel